 - 1 cup grated Parmesan cheese

-- Preheat the oven to 350°F. Place the garlic cloves on a cutting board and mince, mashing the garlic with the side of the knife until it forms a smooth paste.
+- Preheat the oven to 350°F. Place the garlic cloves on a cutting board and mash the garlic with the side of the knife until it forms a smooth paste.

 - Heat the olive oil in a large skillet over medium heat.
 Add the bread cubes and cook for about 5 minutes, tossing often, until the bread is golden brown.

-- Pour the tomato mixture into a large shallow baking dish and sprinkle the cheese evenly over the top.
+- Pour the tomato mixture into a large shallow baking dish (I used a large oval baker but a 9×13 dish should work as well) and sprinkle the cheese evenly over the top.
 Bake for 35 to 40 minutes, until the cheese is melted and golden brown and the tomatoes are bubbling.